mmmmpf/RepData_PeerAssessment1/PA1_template.md

 ```

 ## Imputing missing values
-Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)
+Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NA's)

 ```r
 missingRow <- activity[is.na(activity$steps),] #df that contains only the NA rows of activity$steps